javascript-obfuscator/javascript-obfuscator/README.md

 javascript-obfuscator in.js -output out.js [options]
 ```

-If the destination path is not specified through `--output` option, obfuscated code will saved in input file directory with name `INPUT_FILE_NAME-obfuscated.js`
+If the destination path is not specified through `--output` option, obfuscated code will saved into input file directory with name like `INPUT_FILE_NAME-obfuscated.js`

 Examples:
 ```sh